cDenton1/cDenton1.github.io/_posts/2025-06-17-CyberSci-Nationals-25.md

         print(f"Key {key}: {plaintext.decode('ascii')}")     # prints key and plaintext
 ```

-Running the above script gave us a list plaintext which did include the flag and the corresponding key:
+Running the above script gave us a list of plaintext strings, which did include the flag and the corresponding key:
 ```bash
 $ python stagedA3.py
 Key 1: cybersci{4nd_th3n_the_n3xt_oNe}